Convex regularization in statistical inverse learning problems

 \section{Acknowledgments}

-TAB was supported by the Academy of Finland through the postdoctoral grant decision number 330522.
+TAB was supported by the Academy of Finland through the postdoctoral grant decision number 330522 and is currently supported by the Royal Society through the Newton International Fellowship grant n.
+NIF\textbackslash R1\textbackslash 201695.
 TAB and LR acknowledge support by the Academy of Finland through the Finnish Centre of Excellence in Inverse Modelling and Imaging 2018-2025, decision number 312339.
 The work of MB has been supported by ERC via Grant EU FP7 ERC Consolidator Grant 615216 LifeInverse, by the German Ministry of Science and Technology (BMBF) under grant 05M2020 - Deleto, and by the EU under grant 2020 NoMADS - DLV-777826.
 TH was supported by the Academy of Finland through decision number 326961.
 LR was supported by the Air Force Office of Scientific Research under award number FA8655-20-1-7027.